AMD RDNA 3 Introduction

 The MCDs, as the name implies (Memory Cache Dies) primarily contain the large L3 cache blocks (Infinity Cache), plus the physical GDDR6 memory interface.
 They also need to contain Infinity Fabric links to connect to the GCD, which you can see in the die shot along the center facing edge of the MCDs.

-GCD will use TSMC's N5 node, and will pack 45.7 billion transistors into a 300mm^2 die.
+The GCD uses TSMC's N5 node and packs 45.7 billion transistors into a 300mm^2 die.
+The smaller Navi 32 GCD packs 28.1 billion transistors into a 200mm^2 die.
 The MCDs meanwhile are built on TSMC's N6 node, each packing 2.05 billion transistors on a chip that's only 37mm^2 in size.
 Cache and external interfaces are some of the elements of modern processors that scale the worst, and we can see that overall the GCD averages 152.3 million transistors per mm^2, while the MCDs only average 55.4 million transistors per mm^2.

 AMD's High Performance Fanout Interconnect